 Your browser is the piece of software that enables your computer to access the World Wide Web.
-A secure browser such as Netscape Navigator version 4.0 or later or Microsoft Internet Explorer version 4.0 or later will show you whether or not the website you are visiting is secure.
-Internet Explorer uses the padlock symbol while Netscape uses keys.
+A secure browser such as Chrome or Edge will show you whether or not the website you are visiting is secure.

 3.3 Get to know a company before you buy